 **PLEASE READ THE FOLLOWING 'FINE PRINT' THOROUGHLY.
-Use 'Show More' link.**
+DO NOT overlook the 'SHOW MORE' link below.**

 Applicants must be over the age of 18, own the copyright and maintain editorial control of a project with an intended duration of 70 minutes or longer, and submit all project elements through the FilmFreeway DocPitch project page as listed below by the submission deadline.
-DOCPITCH does not fund student films, docuseries, fiction projects, or projects that are completed or in final stages of post-production.
+DOCPITCH does not fund student films, docuseries, fiction projects, or projects that are in final stages of post-production or already completed.
+All Finalists will be notified by the end of January 2025, and must travel to DocLands at their own risk and expense.

 Applicant must first register and create a personal project page of their DOCPITCH submission on FilmFreeway.
 All mandatory elements are listed below in the order prompted by FilmFreeway.
 Emails will not be accepted.
 Submissions deemed Incomplete will be ineligible and may automatically be disqualified without notice or refund of submission fees.